-Sydney Fish Market is a land of magical things – well, if you’re into non-swimming seafood that is – and it’s also the home of the latest craze in sushi – the sushi doughnut.
+Sydney Fish Market is a land of magical things – well, if you’re into non-swimming seafood that is – and it’s also the home of the latest craze in sushi – the sushi donut.
 Now admittedly these have been knocking around for a few weeks so I’m a bit behind the times talking about them, but right now, my Saturday mornings are off limits for exciting activities as it’s long run day.
-This weekend though I was running in a race on Sunday and so I had a whole Saturday at my disposal – top of my list, go find the Sushi Doughnuts.
+This weekend though I was running in a race on Sunday and so I had a whole Saturday at my disposal – top of my list, go find the sushi donuts.

-Legend has it, that the sushi doughnut was first invented by a Melbourne food blogger and they were first in vegan form (yes, vegan sushi is a thing and it’s actually pretty good) but the craze really took off at the beginning of this year when a few restaurants in the US started making them.
+Legend has it, that the sushi donut was first invented by a Melbourne food blogger and they were first in vegan form (yes, vegan sushi is a thing and it’s actually pretty good) but the craze really took off at the beginning of this year when a few restaurants in the US started making them.
 I’d seen pictures but wasn’t really sure what to expect – even as I bought one I wasn’t sure.
 I knew they were rings of rice with fish on top, but that was about it.
 I was expecting it to be a bit like a normal sushi roll just round….. but oh, no. No. No. No. But I’m getting a bit ahead of myself.

-The doughnut was to be my breakfast.
+The donut (or sushi doughnut depending on your sensibilities) was to be my breakfast.
 You see you have to get to Sydney Fish Market before 10am or it’s packed and as it’s not that big inside this generally causes me to lose patience and leave without buying anything.
 I was therefore onsite by 9,45am.
-I wasn’t exactly sure what stall sold the doughnuts, but it didn’t take me long to find them as they are at the Fishmarket Cafe close to the door.
+I wasn’t exactly sure what stall sold the donuts, but it didn’t take me long to find them as they are at the Fishmarket Cafe close to the door.
 They’re calling them Doshi’s and have big signs up announcing their presence….the publicity was working as they were going fast.
 It wasn’t yet 10am and they’d already sold a row full.
-Each doughnut is different but there’s no signs as to what’s topped with what so you either have to ask or do, as I did and pick the one that you like look of most.
+Each sushi doughnut is different but there’s no signs as to what’s topped with what so you either have to ask or do, as I did and pick the one that you like look of most.
 I was lured by the one right at the front that looked like it had flowers on it – turns out that was actually chopped red onion, parsley and a yellowy powder, but no matter, I was sold.

 They pack it in a little ‘cake box’ for you to take away and off you go.
 Thankfully I’d registered that this might be the easiest thing in the world to eat and so I stopped off and picked up a knife from the cutlery section – don’t just do that though, get a spoon as well.